Wholesale vs. Retail: Explaining the Differences and How To Get Started

 Audience and sales volume

-Wholesalers have a particular kind of audience – other businesses.
-Their typical customers might be retail stores, restaurants or other manufacturers.
-Since their customers are looking to buy in bulk, wholesalers sell large quantities, making fewer but larger transactions.
+Wholesalers have a particular kind of audience: other businesses.
+Their customers might be retailers, distributors, restaurants, online stores or other commercial operations.
+Since their customers are looking to buy in bulk, orders tend to move a decent amount of inventory each time.

-Retailers, however, are all about the individual shopper.
-From those browsing a boutique in person to those scrolling online, retail caters to the needs and desires of everyday consumers.
-Because of this, retailers usually see more frequent transactions but in smaller quantities.
+Retailers, however, are all about the individual consumer.
+From those browsing a boutique in person to those scrolling online, retail caters to the needs and desires of everyday shoppers.
+Transactions are typically smaller in quantity, and sales can fluctuate with trends and seasonal factors.

-The difference in audience also influences how each business operates.
-Wholesalers build relationships with a smaller, stable group of clients, while retailers are constantly finding ways to attract a rotating cast of new and returning customers.
+The difference in audience between wholesale versus retail also influences how each business operates.
+Wholesalers build relationships with a stable group of clients, while retailers are constantly finding ways to attract a rotating cast of new and returning customers.

 Pricing and markups